Things to Consider When Buying a New AC

 As you shop around, you are encouraged to get at least three quotes for the unit you are interested in buying and its installation.
 This gives you a sense of how much you should expect to pay in total.
 Then, you can decide if you have budgeted the correct amount toward the investment.
 This is a process that requires due diligence simply because you want to get it right.
 It is worth taking advantage of the latest features and advancements the latest cooling systems have to offer.

 At C & C Heating & Air Conditioning in Roseville, our team can walk you through the process of finding the best AC unit for your home.
 Just give us a call to schedule an appointment.
-We also offer duct cleaning, indoor air quality assessment and repair services.
+We also offer duct cleaning, indoor air quality assessment and air conditioner repair services.